weberrr/recsys_model/CTR/data/citeulike-a/README.txt

 The text information (item content) of citeulike-a is preprocessed by following the same procedure as that in [Wang and Blei].

-Some statistics are listed as follows£º
+Some statistics are listed as followsï¿½ï¿½

 #users 					5551
 #items 					16980